ByteRain0/ground.zero.modular.graphql/README.md

 - Other technologies will be detailed within the ADRs.

 ## 📜 Architectural Decisions
 We use [ADR Tools](https://github.com/npryce/adr-tools) to document architectural decisions.
 These are integrated with Structurizr for visualization.
-You can find ADRs in the `/docs/adr/` directory.
+You can find ADRs in the `/docs/architecture/decisions` directory.

 ## 📊 Architecture Diagrams
-Architecture diagrams are auto-generated using Structurizr and can be found in `/docs/architecture/`.
+Architecture diagrams are auto-generated using Structurizr and can be found in `/docs/`.
 These diagrams provide a visual representation of the system’s structure and dependencies.

 ## 🐞 Debugging Guide
 A step-by-step guide on how to debug the solution is available inside the ADR documentation.
-Refer to the `/docs/debugging.md` for troubleshooting and debugging best practices.
+Refer to the `/docs` for troubleshooting and debugging guides.

 ## 📌 Contributing
 This project is primarily for exploration and testing.
 Contributions are welcome but may not be actively maintained.